Milktooth is run by husband and wife team Elizabeth Marruffo and Campbell Whyte with the help of their son, dog and a tank full of fish.

 All staff have Working With Children Checks and police clearances.

-Elizabeth Marruffo grew up in a small border town in Sonora, Mexico.
-She emigrated to England at 7 years old, and then to Australia when she was 13.
+Elizabeth Marruffo is from Agua Prieta in Sonora, Mexico.
 Elizabeth works predominantly in the medium of painting, but includes small sculptures in her immersive installations.
 Elizabeth completed post-graduate studies at Edith Cowan University where she graduated with first class honours.
 She has had solo shows at Turner Galleries in Perth and Friends of Leon Gallery in Sydney.

 In 2013 she won the Sir Charles Gairdner Hospital award and is represented in the collections of Edith Cowan University, St John of God hospital, Sir Charles Gairdner Hospital and the Education department of WA.